Jussie Smollett: Full timeline of alleged hate crime on "Empire" actor

 Chicago police say their questioning of the brothers had "shifted the trajectory of the investigation," and they requested another interview with Smollett.
 The actor's attorneys say he is "angered and devastated" by reports that he knew the alleged attackers, and that one of the men was Smollett's personal trainer.
 Ola Osundairo had played a prisoner in a season of "Empire."

-February 17: Chicago police release a vague statement on Twitter.
-"While we are not in a position to confirm, deny or comment on the validity of what's been unofficially released, there are some developments in this investigation and detectives have some follow-ups to complete which include speaking to the individual who reported the incident."
+Feb.
+17: Chicago police release a vague statement on Twitter: "While we are not in a position to confirm, deny or comment on the validity of what's been unofficially released, there are some developments in this investigation and detectives have some follow-ups to complete which include speaking to the individual who reported the incident."

+Feb.
+18: Ola and Abel Osundairo, the two brothers previously questioned by police, speak out publicly for the first time.
+In a statement to CBS Chicago, the brothers said: "We are not racist.
+We are not homophobic and we are not anti-Trump.
+We were born and raised in Chicago and are American citizens."

+Feb.
+19: The two brothers were talking to prosecutors, sources told CBS News.
+The brothers spent the afternoon at the Cook County courthouse.
+It is not clear if they testified, but they are expected to, according to sources.
+That could lead to an indictment of Smollett.